NIS2 Directive Compliance

 NIS2 compliance is ongoing.
 We help you maintain compliance through regular reviews, regulatory monitoring, and continuous improvement programs.

-Every NIS2 engagement produces tangible, audit-ready deliverables aligned with DNSC expectations and Article 21 requirements.
+A NIS2 engagement produces audit-ready deliverables aligned with DNSC expectations and Article 21 requirements.

 Formal determination of your NIS2 applicability and entity classification.